 The 12 Best Travel Books to Inspire Your Inner Wanderlust

 After a year of travel I’ve read A LOT of books.
-Some have been travel focused and others not, but I wanted to create a list of my favorite books that have inspired my travel in hopes they’ll inspire yours too!
+Some have been travel-focused and others not, but I wanted to create a list of my favorite books that have inspired my travel in hopes they’ll inspire yours too!
 Some of these have kept me going along the way and others I read before my trip.
-Each one is special in its own way and I recommend for you to read them all.
+Each one is special in its own way and I recommend for you read them all.

 Here are my top 12 best travel books to inspire you to travel!